 Beef liver is a super food.

 Additionally, "it contains 10 t0 100 times the nutrients of muscle meat," which is the typical protein that is used in kibble, like plain beef, chicken, turkey etc. In fact, muscle meat contains more unwanted toxins than liver.
 Although the function of the liver is to filter out and purify the body of toxins, it doesn't actually store them.
+You can also offer liver in treat form.
+We feed and highly recommend Stewart's Beef Liver treats, which only contain one ingredient: beef liver.
 So, by feeding your dog liver, you are not feeding them toxins, you are feeding them one of the most nutrient-dense foods on the planet.
 So if your dog is sick, sluggish, anemic or you are looking to optimize his/her diet, consider adding beef liver to it

 Grass-fed is always best because prior to slaughter, the cattle consumed grass and forage and not grains, which are typically high in pesticides, antibiotics and hormones.
 Raw liver is ideal, because cooking it actually depletes nutrients.
 If this sounds unappealing to your or your dog, mix it with other meats to disguise the taste, or add a product like this to their diet because beef liver is a superfood.